Hell Is Empty: Production

-The film was made by a new company, Absorbing Films, which had been set up by Michael Eaton-Eland, a prominent London figure, who wanted to move into filmmaking.
+The film was made by Absorbing Films, which had been set up by Michael Eaton-Eland, a prominent London figure, who wanted to move into filmmaking.
 Filming started in December 1965 on the isle of Capri.
-It was Martine Carol's first movie in three years.
-It was one of a number of films Steel made in Europe.
+It was Martine Carol's first movie in three years and one of a number of films Steel made in Europe.

+Filmink called the movie "one of several thrillers made by Rank that were co-productions partly shot in Europe using international 'names'."

 The film was shot in Italy and Yugoslavia.
 However several of the actors and technicians claimed they had not been paid.
 Filming came to a halt.
-Carole married Eaton-Eland in June 1966, at which stage the film had not been completed.
+Carol married Eaton-Eland in June 1966, at which stage the film had not been completed.

 Carol died of a heart attack in February 1967.
-Production resumed under another director.
+Production resumed under director John Ainsworth.

 Reception

-The Monthly Film Bulletin criticised its "nonsensical story".
+The Monthly Film Bulletin wrote: "The nonsensical story, which ten years ago might at least have had an overtone of reality within a small budget black-and-white framework, has here exploded into sumptuous colour, extravagant locations and a gimcrack way with camera zooms.
+But beneath the reconditioned exterior, the old-fashioned gears set up an awful grinding: the crooks are a coarse lot, their robbery is by modern standards very rudimentary, and their hostages make a determined English parlour setting out of their indeterminate foreign locale.
+James Robertson Justice's Shakespearian authority is as tedious as his usual blustery impersonations; but no one could be expected to perform any miracles with the dilapidated dialogue, and no one does."